 Building payment workflows

-Learn how to create SCA-compliant workflows using Drop-in Payments and DigitalRiver.js with elements.
+Learn how to create SCA-compliant workflows using Drop-in payments and DigitalRiver.js with elements.

-Whether you are using Drop-in Payments or DigitalRiver.js with elements, any SCA requirements are automatically managed by Digital River.
-Two-factor authentication is handled by our authenticate source method.
-And our card acquirers use the 3-D Secure protocol to communicate with issuing banks.
-This protocol operates "behind the scene" and requires no developer interaction.
+Whether you are using Drop-in payments or , Digital River automatically manages any SCA requirements.
+Our authenticate source method handles two-factor authentication.
+Our card acquirers use the protocol to communicate with issuing banks.
+This protocol operates "behind the scenes" and requires no developer interaction.

 Note the following limitations and constraints when building your payments workflow.